EyupBEY/SURover/README(5-).md

 19     # spin() simply keeps python from exiting until this node is stopped 20     rospy.spin()
 --> This declares that your node subscribes to the chatter topic which is of type std_msgs.msgs.String.
 When new messages are received, callback is invoked(called) with the message as the first argument.
+--> We also changed up the call to rospy.init_node() somewhat.
+--> We've added the anonymous=True keyword argument.
+ROS requires that each node have a unique name.
+If a node with the same name comes up, it bumps the previous one.
+This is so that malfunctioning nodes can easily be kicked off the network.
+The anonymous=True flag tells rospy to generate a unique name for the node so that you can have multiple listener.py nodes run easily.
+--> Finally, rospy.spin() simply keeps your node from exiting until the node has been shutdown.
+Unlike roscpp, rospy.spin() does not affect the subscriber callback functions, as those have their own threads.

+Build the node, yes, even for python.
+> roscd myFirstPackage
+> cd ../..
+> catkin_make